 Appendix IX: Online acquirers

-France is Western Europe's second-largest cards market by billed volume.
-Total purchase volume on credit and debit cards was an estimated $687 billion in 2018.
-This equates to 264 purchase transactions worth a total of $12,398 per adult in the country.
+France is Western Europe's second-largest cards market by billed volume, behind Britain and ahead of Germany.
+Total purchase volume on credit and debit cards was an estimated $709 billion in 2020.
+This equates to 254 purchase transactions, worth a total of $13,210 per adult in the country.

-Almost 90% of cards issued in Visa France are issued on the domestic Cartes Bancaires network, with virtually all of these co-badged with either Visa or Mastercard.
-Domestic transactions on co-badged cards have traditionally been processed through CB with the Visa or Mastercard network used for international transactions.
+Almost 85% of cards issued in France are issued on the domestic Cartes Bancaires (CB) network, with the majority of these co-badged with either Visa or Mastercard.
+Currently, CB has over 72 million cards in circulation with 11.8 billion purchase transactions made in 2020.

 Key Retail Banks and Issuers: